Visiting Students/General Registrants

 By submitting an online registration, you are recognizing your responsibility to read, understand, and abide by the rules and procedures outlined on this website, including the image release statement, and the policies under the "Students" heading on the Cornell Policy Office site.
 You further recognize that you will not be exempted from the requirements of those rules and procedures because of ignorance, negligence, illness, other personal factors, or contradictory advice from any source.

 If, after registering, you decide to drop your course, visit the Course Changes page immediately and complete the steps there.
-If you don't, you will receive a grade of F and may be liable for the tuition and any fees.
+If you don't, you will receive a grade of F and will be liable for the tuition and any fees.

 - Register for credit courses